 A copy of this scheme will be published on the Information for Schools section of the Council's website.
-Any approved revisions to the scheme will be made to the internet version which will be the latest version and changes to the scheme will be notified to schools via Schools Update.
+Any approved revisions to the scheme will be made to the internet version which will be the latest version and changes to the scheme will be notified to schools.